OFFICE OF THE SELECTBOARD

 FY27 Budget Discussion

-Equipment Reserve Fund- This is a new account fund and has to be warned in a separate article.
-FY27 will be funded with $200k for the estimated grader refurbishment cost.
+Proposed Equipment Reserve Fund– This is a new reserve fund that has to be warned in a separate article for voter approval.
+FY27 budget already has $200k for the estimated grader refurbishment cost.
 In efforts to reduce costs, this account is intended to prefund future fleet replacement without incurring large bank financing and interest payments.
-In referencing the equipment schedule, truck 1 and the pickup need current attention but heavy equipment is up to date.
-The dump truck is set to be replaced in FY27.
-Pike said a note written on 11/24 said to replace the 2016 truck in 2027 and to prefund the account with $60k to cover the first payment.
-FY27 will be funded with $20k which is the estimated interest payment and $40k will be funded in the main account.
+In referencing the equipment schedule, truck 1 and the pickup were discussed but not funded.
+The heavy equipment is up to date.
+The 2016 International dump truck (#1) is set to be replaced in FY27.
+Pike said his notes from 11/24 said to replace the 2016 truck in 2027 and to prefund the account with $60k to cover the first payment.
+At town meeting March 2026, we will propose creating the reserve fund and putting $20k into the new fund, which is the estimated interest payment.
+Meanwhile, the principal of $40k will be requested in the base budget existing accounts so we can at least consider proceeding with a purchase even if the reserve fund is not approved by the voters.

-Operational Reserve Fund- This account was created during tropical storm Irene.
+Operational Reserve Fund– This account was created during tropical storm Irene.
 VLCT advises towns to have an operational reserve fund with one or two months of operational expenses.
 Christofferson said to take the selectboard and highway orders and use the average amount to determine the approximate monthly expense amount, which for Halifax is roughly $320k for two months.
-This will be funded overtime rather than a one time expense.
+This will be funded overtime rather than a one-time expense.
 Edwards suggested funding FY27 with $30k which is slightly higher than the equipment fund amount.

-Grant Reserve Fund- The current account balance is $2k which is left from the mini MERP.
+Grant Reserve Fund– The current account balance is $2k which is left from the mini MERP.
 FY25 ending balance was zero.
-The money in this account was rescinded because of ARPA, but moved back per VLCT instruction.

 HEARING OF VISITORS